Hungarians in Slovakia: Policy

 The democratization of Czechoslovakia extended political rights of the Hungarian population in comparison to the Kingdom of Hungary before 1918.
 Czechoslovakia introduced universal suffrage, while full women's suffrage was not achieved in Hungary until 1945.
 The first Czechoslovak parliamentary elections had 90% voter-turnout in Slovakia.
 After the Treaty of Trianon, the Hungarian minority lost illusions about a "temporary state" and had to adapt to a new situation.
 Hungarian political structures in Czechoslovakia were formed relatively late and finalized their formation only in the mid-1920s.
 The political policy of the Hungarian minority can be categorized by their attitude to the Czechoslovak state and peace treaties into three main directions: activists, communists, and negativists.

 Hungarian "activists" saw their future in cohabitation and cooperation with the majority population.
 They had a pro-Czechoslovak orientation and supported the government.
-In the early 1920s, they founded separate political parties and were later active in Hungarian sections of Czechoslovak statewide parties.
+In the early 1920s, they founded separate political parties and were later active in Hungarian sections of Czechoslovak state-wide parties.
 The pro-Czechoslovak Hungarian National Party (not to be confused with a different Hungarian National Party formed later) participated in the parliamentary elections of 1920, but failed.
 In 1922, the Czechoslovak government proposed correction of some injustices against minorities in exchange for absolute loyalty and recognition of the Czechoslovak state.
 Success of activism culminated in the mid-1920s.
 In 1925, the Hungarian National Party participated in the adoption of several important laws, including those regulating state citizenship.
-In 1926, the party unsuccessfully held negations about participation in government.
-Left-wing Hungarian activists were active in the Hungarian-German Social Democratic Party and later in the Hungarian Social Democratic Labor Party.
+In 1926, the party unsuccessfully held negotiations about participation in government.
+Left-wing Hungarian activists were active in the Hungarian-German Social Democratic Party and later in the Hungarian Social Democratic Labour Party.
 Hungarian social democrats failed in competition with communists but were active as a Hungarian section of the Czechoslovak Social Democracy Party (ČSDD).
 In 1923, Hungarian activists with agrarian orientation founded the Republican Association of Hungarian Peasants and Smallholders but this party failed similarly to the Hungarian-minority's Provincial Peasant Party.
-Like social-democrats, Hungarian agrarians created a separate section within the statewide Agrarian Party (A3C).
+Like social-democrats, Hungarian agrarians created a separate section within the state-wide Agrarian Party (A3C).
 Hungarian activism had a stable direction but was not able to become dominant power due to various reasons like land reform or revisionist policies of the Hungarian government.